OxalisCommunity/oxalis-ng/pull_request_template.md

 ## Type of Change

+- [ ] OpenPeppol eDEC Specifications
-- [ ] OpenPeppol AS4 specification
+- [ ] Peppol AS4 Profile specification
+- [ ] Peppol Business Envelope specification
+- [ ] Peppol Policies specification
+- [ ] Peppol eDEC Code Lists specification
 - [ ] OpenPeppol Spring/Fall release
-- [ ] Oxalis software change or enhancement
+- [ ] Oxalis software internal change or enhancement
-- [ ] CEF change
+- [ ] General change

 ## Pull Request Checklist:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have commented my code, particularly in hard-to-understand areas.
-But did not added unnecessary annotation/comment say @author name etc
+But did not add unnecessary annotation/comment say @author name etc
 - [ ] I have checked my code for variable and method name and corrected grammar/spelling mistakes if any
 - [ ] I have made corresponding changes to the documentation where needed
 - [ ] My changes generate no new/additional warnings